Teacher Courses:

 Those at Bryanston in week 2 will also have the chance to see two drama performances by students: a comedy (in English) on the Sunday and a tragedy (in Greek) on the Friday.

-The course fee for 2023 is £470.
+The course fee for 2025 is £565.
 The fee includes all tuition and full-board accommodation (mature students are usually housed together).
+It also includes an optional £40 donation towards our Bursary Fund.
 We would expect that most teachers applying for the course would be funded by their school.
 If this is not possible, bursaries are available; thanks to generous support from Classics For All, the Classical Association and individual donors, we have funds specifically to support teachers.

 Please use the contact page if you have any queries about logistics, accommodation and financial matters or the academic programme.